-Purpose: The Dinosaur Valley State Park Citizen’s Park Ranger Academy was developed to enhance area residents and business members understanding of their local state park.
-Consider this academy as a gateway to building long-lasting partnership relationships.
-At the conclusion of this academy, the student should have an in depth understanding and appreciation of Dinosaur Valley State Park, the Texas State Park system, our staff, and Texas State Park’s purpose and mission.
+Dinosaur Valley State Park Citizens’ Park Ranger Academy helps area residents learn about their local state park.
+Consider the academy a gateway to building long-lasting partnerships.
+After attending, students should have an in-depth understanding and appreciation of Dinosaur Valley State Park, the Texas State Park system, our staff, and Texas State Parks’ purpose and mission.

-- Week 1: Welcome & Texas State Parks Mission and Operational Overview, August 17
+- Week 1: Registration, Welcome, Texas State Parks Mission and Park Operational Overview

 - Week 5: Search and Rescue Operations and Park Law Enforcement, Graduation and Certificates

 If you are interested in the academy or need more information, e-mail Robert Enckhausen or call (254) 897-4588.